nahuhh/xmrwallet/README.md

-# MonerujoAE
+# MonerujoWOW
-The Android AEON Wallet
+The Android WOW Wallet

 ### QUICKSTART
-- Download the APK for the most current release [here](https://gitlab.com/monerujo-io/wowwallet) and install it
+- Download the APK for the most current release [here](https://gitlab.com/monerujo-io/wowwallet/-/releases) and install it
 - Run the App and select "Generate Wallet" to create a new wallet or recover a wallet
 - See the [FAQ](doc/FAQ.md)